SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 1. Upload the MNIST dataset into the Code Interpreter environment.

-2. To save hard drive and memory space, only 10% of the original dataset is loaded.
+2. only 10% of the original dataset is loaded to save hard drive and memory space.

     <img width="600" src="https://github.com/SkalskiP/awesome-chatgpt-code-interpreter-experiments/assets/26109316/7fcf0b4c-9368-478a-b157-dadd4dd4fb83">